ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 <a href="CA_AgeHist.png" target="_blank">View Image in New Tab</a>

 # 3) What type of weapon (if any) did the victim have?
-* Nearly 30% of victims were unarmed.
-    * Note - Being Armed is does not justify any individual police killing.
-    * However, in aggregate a higher number of killings of unarmed people can indicate a predisposition towards excessive use of force.
+Nearly 30% of victims were unarmed.
+Note - Being Armed is does not justify any individual police killing.
+However, in aggregate a higher number of killings of unarmed people can indicate a predisposition towards excessive use of force.

-<a href="CA_Weapon.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;